ben-tanen/ben-tanen.github.io/_posts/2017-09-06-evaluating-fantasy-draft.md

     </div>
 </div>

+This chart looks at where we drafted a particular player relative to where the pros and masses would have drafted them.
+The <span style="color: rgb(169,169,169)">gray baseline</span> represents how we drafted players and the colored dots represent when the pros and masses would have drafted a specific player.
+For example, with the 48th pick, Team Silver picked up Emmanuel Sanders. <span style="color: #23ce6b">Fantasy Pros</span> and the <span style="color: #ff4cc8">ESPN mock drafts</span> felt that was a relatively sound pick, thus we see their dots close to the baseline.
+But <span style="color: #77bdee">5th Down Fantasy</span> didn't think Sanders should go until the 86th pick so we see their dot significantly above the baseline.
+On the other side, <span style="color: #77bdee">5th Down Fantasy</span> thought Sammy Watkins, who Team Davis took with the 61st pick, should go with the 32nd pick, thus we see their dot significantly below the baseline.

 As expected, it looks like my league started out sticking with the conventional wisdom, not really diverging from the experts and masses until the 4th or 5th round (except for <span id="footnote-1" class="footnote">Ezekiel Elliott as the 17th pick</span>).
 Even from there, the cone of variance grew at a fairly reasonable rate.
 Beyond this, I see three notable takeaways:

 * I picked the most similarly to the pros and masses, which makes sense.
 * Our draft overall looks most similar to the average ESPN mock draft, which also makes sense.